 Apache Hadoop Hive is integrated with the Thrift service.
 Thrift, created by Facebook, is an interface definition language and binary communication protocol used for defining and creating services for numerous languages.
 HiveServer2 is based on Thrift, allowing many languages such as Java and Python to call Hive's APIs.

-This section describes how to connect to HiveServer2 using Python.
+This section describes how to connect to HiveServer2 through Python.

 Run the following command in EMR command-line interface to switch to the Hadoop user, then go to the Hive installation folder:

-View the parameters that need to be used in the program:
+View the parameters that are required for the program:

 Here, $hs2host is the hostID of your HiveServer2, and $hs2port is the port number of your HiveServer2.